stellar/stellar-core/docs/overview.md

 - Trying to keep you connected to the number of peers set in the .cfg

 ##Ledger
-Handles applying the transaction set that is externalized by FBA.
+Handles applying the transaction set that is externalized by SCP.
 Hands off the resulting changed ledger entries to the CLF.

 ##CLF
 Cannonical Ledger Form.